**These posts often contain affiliate links. Please see our disclosure policy for details.**

 Going the DIY route for canvas photos checks all the boxes; they’re fun, fast, easy to make, affordable, and can be customized in a ton of different ways.

-With a photo and a canvas, plus a couple other supplies (including a free checklist I made to help!), you can make a DIY canvas photo of your own in hardly any time at all.
-Here’s how!
+With a photo and a canvas, plus a couple of other supplies (including a free checklist I made to help!), you can make a DIY canvas photo of your own in hardly any time at all.
+Here's how!

 How to Make a Simple DIY Photo Canvas